 Leong received a BS in chemical engineering from the University of California, Santa Barbara and a PhD in chemical engineering from the University of Pennsylvania.
-He is a member of the National Academy of Engineering and the National Academy of Medicine, and is Editor-in-Chief of Biomaterials.
+He is a member of the National Academy of Engineering and the Editor-in-Chief of Biomaterials.